- Bankruptcy and Creditors' Rights

 Brian served on active duty as an Elite Guardsman and a Law Enforcement Patrolman in the United States Air Force from 1998 to 2002.
 During this time he was the recipient of two Air Force Achievement Medals, the Air Force Good Conduct Medal, the Small Arms Expert Marksman Ribbon, and selected and honored as Top-Cop, Airman of the Quarter and Airman of the Year.

 Brian currently serves on the Board of Directors for Habitat for Humanity of Central Iowa and the Ames Economic Development Commission.
+He also serves on the Board of Directors of Boys and Girls Club of Story County.
 He is a 2008 graduate of Leadership Ames and a member of the Ames Noon Rotary Club.

 Brian and his wife, Cherie, live in Ames, Iowa with their four children - Gabriella, Jacob, Eliana and Michael.